 KNOTT, TEXAS.
 Knott is at the intersection of Farm roads 2230 and 846, a mile east of West Knott in northwestern Howard County.
 Both communities were named for pioneer rancher and farmer Calvin Stevenson Knott, who shipped cattle from a railroad siding in the area.
 In 1928 the Knott community had a population of 200, a figure which evidently included the residents of West Knott; later censuses combine the two.
 By 1931 the settlement had a post office.
 The community's population was 350 in 1947 and 685 from 1969 to 2000.
 The area was once a leading producer of watermelons for the Fort Worth market and has long been a prime region for grain crops.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Noel Wiggins, "KNOTT, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlk12.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Noel Wiggins, "KNOTT, TX," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/hlk12.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.